OraSure Technologies (OSUR) to Release Earnings on Tuesday

-OraSure Technologies (NASDAQ:OSUR) last announced its earnings results on Wednesday, May 5th.
-The medical instruments supplier reported $0.05 EPS for the quarter, topping the Zacks’ consensus estimate of $0.03 by $0.02.
-The firm had revenue of $58.58 million during the quarter, compared to analysts’ expectations of $58.07 million.
+OraSure Technologies (NASDAQ:OSUR) last announced its quarterly earnings data on Wednesday, May 5th.
+The medical instruments supplier reported $0.05 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.03 by $0.02.
+The business had revenue of $58.58 million for the quarter, compared to analysts’ expectations of $58.07 million.
 OraSure Technologies had a negative return on equity of 0.97% and a negative net margin of 1.92%.
 On average, analysts expect OraSure Technologies to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 OraSure Technologies Company Profile